ReuAzel181/News-Site/DEPLOYMENT.md

 4. **NODE_ENV**
    - Set to `production` for production builds

+5. **BLOB_READ_WRITE_TOKEN**
+   - Required for Vercel Blob storage (file uploads)
+   - Automatically provided by Vercel when you enable Blob storage
+   - For local development, you can get this from your Vercel dashboard

 ### Vercel Deployment

 1. In your Vercel dashboard, go to your project settings